wmvolckmann/wmvolckmann.github.io/ECN1B_W2017/index.md

 On a busyness scale from 1-10, I'm at about 10-$$\epsilon$$, so I might not be able to respond to emails as timely as I'd like.
 And I probably won't be answering emails that come after 10pm or so until the next day.
 That said, I will try to be expeditious in answering them.
+Note that you can also post things on the Canvas discussion board.